 Link Velocity and Natural Growth

 Link velocity refers to how quickly your backlink count grows over time.
 Sudden spikes — acquiring hundreds of links in a matter of days — appear manipulative to Google’s systems, even if the links themselves are from legitimate sites.
 Natural authority compounds gradually.
 The most durable backlink profiles grow steadily over months and years, with occasional spikes from specific content pieces or media coverage.
 Consistency signals authenticity.
+This is why a structured, sustained link-building programme — such as the approach built into our 90-day SEO plan — outperforms campaign bursts over time.

 Entity Trust Over Domain Metrics

 Third-party metrics like Domain Authority (Moz) and Domain Rating (Ahrefs) are useful benchmarks but are not what Google uses.
 Google evaluates entity trust — whether the linking site is a real, editorially maintained operation with genuine human authorship, real audience engagement, and transparent ownership.
 An entity score of 70+ on a third-party tool means little if the site lacks these fundamentals.
 Conversely, a newer site with lower metrics but genuine editorial standards can produce a higher-value link than an aged domain that has drifted into thin content territory.
+This entity-first evaluation model connects directly to the broader E-E-A-T framework and to how AI search systems assess source credibility.
+For more on how this works in the AI era, see our deep dive on GEO, AEO, and AIO in practice.

 The most effective link-building strategies in 2026 are the ones that would have seemed obvious to a good publisher thirty years ago: create content so useful that others cite it, build genuine relationships with editors and journalists, and make your expertise publicly verifiable.
 The following approaches consistently produce results across the Indian businesses we work with.